gustavgb/local-checklist/README.md

 Handle those checklists in local storage.
 Pretty neat huh?
 Yeah, no more back-end stuff - indeed the future...
 Or, is it really? 😂️

-Made in one hour, because I needed something to procrastinate over before packing my back for vacation...
+Made in one hour, because I needed something to procrastinate over before packing my bag for vacation...

 Use with a smile 😁️